6 simple ways to be better with money

 KOHO is a Canadian financial/ technology company that’s here to help you save for the future you want.
 They offer a slick reloadable Visa card with an integrated app.
 Get real-time insights into your money, automate your savings goals, and earn instant cash-back on all your purchases.
 KOHO is also free, because paying bank fees is so 2018.

-Download the KOHO app now and sign up with promo code FRANKANDOAK to get $20 instantly credited to your account when you make your first purchase (Available to the first 1000 customers)
+Download the KOHO app now and sign up with promo code FRANKANDOAK to get 1% cash back credited to your account when you make your first purchase (Available to the first 1000 customers)